valhalla/demos/docs/valhalla_service.md

 ## Valhalla Service Level Interface Description

-Welcome to Valhalla open source routing.
-By now you have perhaps seen our demo page and maybe even checked out our open source software at https://github.com/valhalla.
-If you are here you are likely interested in accessing the Valhalla routing service at Mapzen to integrate routing and navigation into a Web or mobile application.
-This page documents the inputs and ouptuts to our service.
+Valhalla is a free, open-source routing service that lets you integrate routing and navigation into a web or mobile application.
+This page documents the inputs and outputs to the service.

-The Mapzen Valhalla routing service is a work in progress.
-Please check back and be on the lookout for blogs about new features.
+The Valhalla routing service is in active development.
+You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.

-TODO - Add a note about where to send issues, feature requests, etc.
+To report software issues or suggest enhancements, you can open an issue in GitHub (use the [Thor repository](https://github.com/valhalla/thor) for comments about route paths or [Odin repository](https://github.com/valhalla/odin) for narration).
+You can also send a message to routing@mapzen.com.

 ##### Developer Keys
-Your first step is to get a developer key from Mapzen.
-This does great things for you!
-Baldur/Mike please elaborate and provide instructions!
+To use the Valhalla routing service, you must obtain a free developer API key from Mapzen.
+Sign in at https://mapzen.com/developers to create and manage your API keys.

 ##### Notes on Service Limits

-Valhalla @ mapzen.com is a free, shared routing service.
-As such there are rate limits and other limitations that prevent any one user from degrading the overall system performance.
-We hope to increase rate limits and generally increase the service capabilities through time.
-In the meantime if the following limits do not work for you please contact us and we will see what we can do to help you.
-The following limits are in place:
+Valhalla is a free, shared routing service.
+As such, there are limitations on requests, maximum distances, and numbers of locations to prevent individual users from degrading the overall system performance.
+Limits may be increased in the future, but the following are currently in place:

 * XXX requests per second.
 * YYY requests per day.
-* Pedestrian routes have a limit of ZZZ kilometers.
+* Pedestrian routes have a limit of 100 kilometers.
-* Bicycle routes have a limit of TTT kilometers.
+* Bicycle routes have a limit of 500 kilometers.
-* Automobile routes have a limit of UUU kilometers.
+* Automobile routes have a limit of 5,000 kilometers.
-* No more than 2 locations can be provided.
+* No more than two locations can be provided.

-We hope to relax the limits on route distance as we improve performance on longer routes.
-The limit of number of locations will be increased shortly, stay tuned.
+Send a message if you need higher limits in the meantime.

 ##### Sample Valhalla Route Request